Anomalous partially hyperbolic diffeomorphisms III: abundance and incoherence: Geodesic flows on higher genus surfaces

 \begin{rema} The proof can be adapted to give that for any given hyperbolic metric $\mu$ with geodesic flow $\cG_t$ and $\varphi \in \cM(S)$ there exists a volume preserving diffeomorphism $h$ in $\iota(\varphi)$ so that $\cG_t$ is $h$ transverse to itself. \end{rema}

-\begin{rema} Notice that if the mapping class we have chosen leaves some circle leaf invariant, then one can apply the same reasoning as in \cite[Proposition 2.12]{BGP} to make a robustly transitive and stably ergodic perturbation of the example.
+\begin{rema} If we choose a reducible mapping class, \ie if it leaves invariant a simple closed geodesic, then one can apply the same reasoning as in \cite[Proposition 2.12]{BGP} to make a robustly transitive and stably ergodic perturbation of the example.
 Robust transitivity can also be obtained in other contexts as we will explain in Subsection \ref{ss.minimal}. \end{rema}

 \begin{rema} Every closed surface $S$ admits a metric of constant negative curvature with an orientation reversing isometry, and this lifts to an $h$-transversality for the geodesic flow of the metric with itself.
-This allows us to extend Theorem \ref{t.geodesic} to the case of an orientation reserving mapping classes $\tau$ of $\cM(S)$.
+This allows us to extend Theorem \ref{t.geodesic} to the case of an orientation reversing mapping classes $\tau$ of $\cM(S)$.
 Note that in this case $\iota(\tau)$ is orientation preserving because the derivative reverses orientation on the fibers. \end{rema}

+\begin{rema} It was noted to us by Livio Flamino that the above proof also admits the following variant.
+Equip $S$ with hyperbolic metrics $\mu_1$ and $\mu_2$ such that $\phi:(S,\mu_1)\to (S,\mu_2)$ is an isometry.
+Clearly $\phi$ defines an $h$-transversality for corresponding geodesic flows.
+Then connect $\mu_1$ and $\mu_2$ by a path of hyperbolic metrics.
+Then similarly to the proof above, by subdividing the path into small intervals and using $id\colon S\to S$ as $h$-transversalities, one realizes the mapping class of $\varphi$ by a partially hyperbolic diffeomorphism. \end{rema}